 - [1] Channel is ACTIVE / INACTIVE The Channel is operating as part of the Scan List if ACTIVE.
-If set INACTIVE, the channel will not be available to any device in the Network, and will not be displayed on the 9750. - [2] Filter Each A/D channel has independent filtering set by this menu.
-Set "Low" for normal scales, Medium or High for scales that are subject to a lot of movement or vibration, or for very high resolution scales.
-This menu is locked out in L-F-T systems until the calibration switch is enabled at the CellScale. - [3] Calibrate Settings See following submenu description.
+If set INACTIVE, the channel will not be available to any device in the Network, and will not be displayed on the 9750A. - [2] Filter Each A/D channel has independent filtering set by this menu.
+Set "Off" for normal scales, Low or High for scales that are subject to a lot of movement or vibration, or for very high resolution scales.
+This menu is locked out in L-F-T systems until the calibration switch is enabled at the CellScale.
+Advanced settings for filtering must be performed in the Master CellScale. - [3] Calibrate Settings See following submenu description.
 This menu is locked out in L-F-T systems until the calibration switch is enabled at the CellScale. - [4] Start Calibration Starts the Calibration Procedure.
 This menu is locked out in L-F-T systems until the calibration switch is enabled at the CellScale.